 We are not an investment adviser, a financial advisor or a securities broker.
 The information published has been prepared solely for informational and educational purposes and is not intended for trading purposes or to address your particular requirements.
 The information provided is not an offer to buy or sell or a solicitation of an offer to buy or sell any security, commodity, financial product, instrument or other investment or to participate in any particular trading strategy.
-Such information is intended to be available for your general information and is not intended to be relied upon by users in making (or refraining from making) any specific investment or other decisions.
+Such information and is not intended to be relied upon by users in making (or refraining from making) any specific investment or other decisions.